strannik19/td_devel/tools/tptbin/python/README.md

 Arguments are optional:
 ```
  -i           = Include Null Indicator bytes (-i and -ni are mutually exclusive)
- -ni          = No Null Indicator byes (-ni and -i are mutually exclusive)
+ -ni          = No Null Indicator bytes (-ni and -i are mutually exclusive)
  -q | --quick = Quickscan (only first row per file)
  -h           = short help for invocation
 ```